Academic Misconduct

 Generative AI technology such as ChatGPT is a new area which is evolving quickly.
 The University currently is giving mixed messages to students about its approach to Generative AI and potential academic misconduct.
 On one hand the message has been that the University is focused on how to embrace the opportunities this kind of technology presents to academics and students in the long term.
 Rather than banning their use entirely, the University acknowledges that tools like ChatGPT should be incorporated into day-to-day life, work, and learning, in the name of innovation.
 But they do need to be used responsibly, and cited appropriately, in order for their use in completing assessments not to breach academic integrity principles.

-So on the other hand, the University has been using Turnitin’s ‘AI Detection’ software in addition to existing similarity reports since April 2023.
-Unlike similarity reports, these AI reports are not accessible to students.
+On the other hand, the University has been using Turnitin’s ‘AI Detection’ software in addition to existing similarity reports since April 2023.

 Ultimately, determining whether the use of Generative AI constitutes academic misconduct or not will require further consideration of whether the use is authorised, or unauthorised.
 This means that if you're thinking of using Generative AI in your assessment, you should first discuss it with your tutor or lecturer to find out the examiner's view of the use.

-If you have received an academic misconduct notice alleging use of Generative AI, it's a good idea to contact us before you respond.
+If you have received an academic misconduct notice alleging use of Generative AI, it's generally a good idea to collate all evidence you have of completing the assessment task from the early stages through to submission (eg: notes, early drafts, reference materials etc).

 Useful resources and relevant Policy